inside.ewu.edu

 Pre-requisites: admission into psychology graduate program or school psychology program or graduate standing and instructor permission.

-Introduction to logic of scientific method, decision making, hypothesis testing, measurement, and model and theory construction.
+Introduction to logic of scientific method, decision making, hypothesis testing, measurement, analysis, model and theory construction, and APA writing.

 PSYC 504.
 PROSEMINAR: LEARNING AND BEHAVIOR THERAPY.
 4 Credits.